dreaw131313/Dreaw-Entity-Component-System/README.md

 Things like:
 * destroying other entites
-* adding and removing component from entities diffrent than curently iterated entity
+* adding and removing component from entities different than currently iterated entity

 are undefined behavior.